andyrepton/Kubernetes-Testbed/README.md

 ## Overview

 Using a PVC to hold our dashboard and data source info is an inefficient way to store our grafana config, so let's import it on startup using a Kubernetes Job.
 This is inspired by Giant-Swarm, so many thanks to them for the original code.
 You can see that here: https://github.com/giantswarm/prometheus/blob/master/manifests/grafana/

+## What's changed?

+- Addition of a config map containing our Grafana data source and dashboard code
+- Addition of a job that reads this config map and POSTs it to the Grafana API to automatically create our grafana config on startup

 ## Deployment